What outdoor experiences do you offer?

 P: 206.659.0231

 Check-in times are staggered the first morning of the trip.
 The specific check-in time for each trip will be provided in the welcome email.
-Course officially begins with an opening circle.
-Families are asked to stay for the course start.
-Upon arrival, participants will meet instructors and have the opportunity to get any gear needed for their trip.
+Each trip begins with an opening circle for participants and families.
+Upon arrival, participants will meet instructors and receive all necessary gear needed for their trip.

 All participants will be expected to help with the de-issuing process of the group and personal gear after the trip returns.
 Family and friends should plan to attend a brief closing celebration which begins at 4:30 pm.
 Participants will be ready to depart by 5:00 pm on the final day of the trip.
-Pick-up folks are encouraged to arrive on time and will have the opportunity to check in with instructors about the course.
+Pick-up folks are encouraged to arrive on time and will have the opportunity to check in with instructors about the trip.

 We will let our participants and families know if pick up and drop off times are different from above.